 Lens: Black/grey smoke, Kryptex/smoke, matt lime/grey green, matt vermillion/purple red | Weight: 116g | Rating: 9/10

-Pros: Quality option from the helmet kings
+Reasons to buy: Quality option from the helmet kings

-Cons: You can spend a lot less
+Reasons to avoid: You can spend a lot less

 One of the best sets of goggles out at the moment.
 The Giro Blok give the rider an almost uninterrupted field of view, which is pretty much everything you need from your eyewear.
 Lens clarity is particularly good with the blue tinted mirror lens.